GrumpyEwok/Battlescript-React/README.md

 ## Support and contact details
-- For questions or support open an issue right here in this repo!
+- For questions or insights please open an Issue in this repo, and we will happily address it.

 ## Technologies Used
-- This uses React, Webpack, Javascript, npm, and more!
+- This app was bootstrapped with create-react-app, which comes with a set of pre-loaded dependencies for various environments, and was developed in Javascript.
+React-Konva (a canvas library) was used to implement animation.

 ### License
 This software is available under Apache 2.0 Software Licensure.